Nissan Micra

 The Nissan Micra, also known as the Nissan March (日産・マーチ, Nissan Māchi), is a supermini car (B-segment) that has been produced by the Japanese automobile manufacturer Nissan from 1982.
 The March name has always been used in the Japanese markets but also in many export markets across Asia and Latin America and others.

 The Nissan Micra/March partially replaced the Nissan Cherry.
-It was exclusive to Nissan Japanese dealership network Nissan Cherry Store until 1999 when the "Cherry" network was combined into Nissan Red Stage until 2003.
+It was exclusive to the Nissan Japanese dealership network Nissan Cherry Store until 1999 when the Cherry network was combined into Nissan Red Stage until 2003.
 Until Nissan began selling kei cars in Japan, the March was Nissan's smallest vehicle there.
 Unlike most Nissans in the domestic market, it was never sold under other names through other distribution chains.